• Skip to main content

 Step 1: Prepare the tomatoes; you can find detailed instructions below in the recipe card.

 Step 2: Add your tomatoes, garlic, shallot or onions, thyme, salt, and pepper to a large Dutch oven or oven-safe pot with a lid.
-Drizzle in enough extra virgin olive oil to come about ½ way to ¾ way up the tomatoes.
+Drizzle in enough extra virgin olive oil to come about 1/2 way to 3/4 way up the tomatoes.

 Step 3: Roast at a low temperature (300°F/149°C) for 2 hours covered, then remove the lid and cook another 1-2 hours until everything is cooked down and a deep golden brown.
 It should look like this:

-slow roasted tomatoes in Dutch oven
+slow roasted tomatoes after cooking

 • This roasted tomato recipe is best with fresh tomatoes.
 Canned tomatoes have their place in other recipes, but will not caramelize or yield the same result.
 Use fresh, ripe, unpeeled tomatoes.
 The heirloom varieties are particularly good here, so grab them up in early fall when they go on sale big time, or when you have the last tomatoes from your garden starting to turn.

 • Be generous with the extra virgin olive oil (EVOO)—the tomatoes need a lot to cook.
-Use enough to come about a quarter to a half an inch up the base of the bottom tomatoes in the pot - that will be about ½ to ¾ of a cup.
+Use enough to come about a quarter to a half an inch up the base of the bottom tomatoes in the pot – that will be about 1/2 to 3/4 of a cup.
 Save any extra EVOO from the bottom of the pot in the fridge for a few weeks and add to sauces or soups.
-There probably won't be any left, but if there is save it and use it. #nowaste
+There probably won’t be any left, but if there is save it and use it. #nowaste

 • Let the tomatoes stand out.
 A few cloves of garlic, one large or two small shallots, and one type of herb are all you need to make tomato confit.
 Less is more here.
 And while I love basil, thyme holds up better in a long slow roast like this.
-Save your basil if you want to blend up your confit into a sauce for a second use.
+Save your basil if you want to blend up your slow-roasted tomatoes into a sauce for a second use.

 • Store any leftovers in the fridge for about a week, and freeze any leftovers after that for up to 3 months.